 Misty: [Grabs Spivey and shakes her] She's not heavy enough to have a heart made of gold?

 Koya: Misty, that's not how we usually hug!

 - Stwingers, teeny-tiny fairies in the Dungeons & Dragons 2nd Edition.
-Described as "nauseatingly cute", they weren't truly dangerous, but very annoying, especial for dwarves, seeing as stwingers saw long beards as playground swings.
-Even if seen, these creatures had some sort of euphoria power that made it hard to shoo them away.
+Described as "nauseatingly cute", they aren't truly dangerous, but very annoying, especial for dwarves, seeing as stwingers saw long beards as playground swings.
+Even if seen, these creatures have some sort of euphoria power that makes it hard to shoo them away.

 - Poshul from Chrono Cross, a hideous pink dog that acts like a Scooby-Doo caricature mixed with You No Take Candle.

 Actual Poshul quote: Me will use my Pwetty-Miwacle-Power-X!
 Me will do it, Sergeipoo!

 - Leonard's pact-partner the malicious fairy in Drakengard.

 - Most Moogles in general from the Final Fantasy games, when they become anything more than fluffy balls of cute: